 Which is the Best Email Marketing Software?

-ActiveCampaign is best email marketing software overall because it is packed with every feature you will ever need while still having one of the lowest cost.
+ActiveCampaign is the best email marketing software overall because it is packed with every feature you will ever need while still having one of the lowest costs.
 It also integrates with almost every marketing software or tool you can use in your business.

 How often should you email?